Fujiki relations and fibrations of irreducible symplectic varieties: Introduction

 Matsushita uses his versions of Theorem~\ref{mainfujiki} to show that fibrations of irreducible symplectic manifolds and Namikawa symplectic varieties have very special properties, \cite[Theorem~2]{Mat99}, \cite[Corollary~1]{Mat00}, \cite[Corollary~1.4]{Mat01}, \cite[Theorem~1.2,~1.10]{Mat15}.
-By our Theorems~\ref{fibration} and \ref{fibration2} all these results hold for primitive symplectic varieties and we show, which of them are also true for all irreducible symplectic varieties.
+As our main results, the following Theorems~\ref{fibration} and \ref{fibration2}, we prove that all these results hold for primitive symplectic varieties and we show, which of them are also true for all irreducible symplectic varieties.

 \begin{thm}[Fibrations of irreducible symplectic varieties] Let $(X,\omega)$ be an irreducible symplectic variety of complex dimension $2n$, together with a surjective morphism $f\colon X\ra B$ with connected fibers onto a normal, projective variety $B$ with $0<\dim B<2n$.
 Then the following properties hold. \begin{enumerate} \item The base variety $B$ is an $n$-dimensional, $\Q$-factorial klt variety with Picard number $\rho(B)=1$.